 Thanks to the franchise’s success, several films were released with related plots, uniting the stories of two alien monsters, each of which had been filmed in separate films earlier.
 The 2004 film was called “Alien vs. Predator.”

-The spelling of each element is slightly simplified, indicating lower life forms, in which the main themes are reproduction and survival, to which the battle between them is dedicated.
+The spelling of each element is slightly simplified, indicating lower life forms, whose main themes are reproduction and survival, to which the battle between them is dedicated.

 Below the abbreviation is the full name in lowercase.